 You’ll need 5 GCSEs at grades 9–4 (A*–C), including English Language and Maths – both of these must be grades 9–4 (A*–C) or Functional Skills Level 2 in English and Maths, or a relevant Level 2 vocational qualification with English and Maths GCSE grades 9–4 (A*–C).

-8 units, of which 6 are mandatory and 3 of these are external accessed.
+8 units, of which 6 are mandatory and 2 are optional.

 The styles of external assessment used for qualifications in the Information Technology suite are: